Ojasvi-Jalal/SystemDesignProject-Team2/README.md

 1. Plug in the power supply to start the raspberry pi.
 It may take up to two minutes for the pi to start
 2. Insert the RF dongle into the PI
+3. Plug in the PIR sensor into GPIO ports (see below picture)
-3. From a DICE computer, SSH into the raspberry pi using the command `ssh student@gabumon`.
+4. From a DICE computer, SSH into the raspberry pi using the command `ssh student@gabumon`.
 The password is `password`
-4. At the Raspberry PI command line, enter the following commands to start the Flask server
+5. At the Raspberry PI command line, enter the following commands to start the Flask server

 ```bash
 cd SystemDesignProject-Team2